Michael Eriksson

 Side-note:

 An interesting parallel is how, in the almost simultaneous dismissal of the “documents case” against Trump, media do not tire of pointing out that the judge, Aileen M. Cannon, was a Trump appointee.
 This, however, is only tangentially relevant—a good judge goes by the law, not appointer or, e.g., political sympathies.
 (This, especially, as “Republican” judges are much more likely to stick to the law than “Democrat” ones, who, going by past records and in reverse, are much more likely to be partisans and/or judicial activists.
 Compare Clarence Thomas and Sonya Sotomayor, e.g.) Here the implied message is clear: she only did it to support Trump and with a non-partisan judge Trump would still be on the hook.
-Not only is there not one shred of proof of this, but it fails to mention that the original prosecution of Trump et al. was virtually certainly politically motivated—something of much greater importance.
+Not only is there not one shred of proof for this, but it fails to mention that the original prosecution of Trump et al. was virtually certainly politically motivated—something of much greater importance.

 Side-note: